medcl/infini-gateway/README.md

 Download the [latest SNAPSHOT version](http://release.elasticsearch.cn/), your testing and feedback are appreciated.

-Note: It is currently under heavy developemnt, API or configuration are not suggested to be stable.
+Note: It is currently under heavy developemnt, API or configurations are not supposed to be stable.

 # Documentation